 Over time, pollution and grime accumulate slowly but surely on your windows, both inside and out, blocking precious sunlight, obstructing your view, and making the entire space look cloudy.
-Can it get any worse, you might ask?
-Well, how about we tell you the streaks left behind by improper cleaning can make your windows look just as filthy.
+Window cleaning, can it get any worse, you might ask?
+Well, how about we tell you the streaks left behind by improper cleaning can make your windows look just as filthy?
 So, to keep your vista free of streaks and stains, avoid the common mistakes mentioned below when cleaning your windows.

-Mistake #1: Cleaning Your Windows on a Sunny Day
+Mistake #1: Window Cleaning on a Sunny Day

-If you clean your windows under the blazing sun, the cleaner will dry onto the hot window panes before you even get to wipe it off.
+If you do your window cleaning under the blazing sun, the cleaner will dry onto the hot window panes before you even get to wipe it off.
 This will leave hard-to-remove streaks, necessitating another round of cleaning.
 Clean your windows during late evenings, or start on the shady side of the house to avoid facing this problem.

 Mistake #2: Spraying Cleaner on Top of Dust and Dirt

-Before you get started with the cleaning, sweep the dust from the window screen with a brush or a dry microfiber cloth (click here to know the benefits of using a microfiber cloth).
+Before you get started with the window cleaning and spraying window cleaning chemicals, sweep the dust from the window screen with a brush or a dry microfiber cloth (click here to know the benefits of using a microfiber cloth).
 A handheld vacuum or your machine’s dust attachment would work just as well.
-Doing so will prevent dirt from turning into a muddy mess once the cleaner is applied to the pane.
+Doing so will prevent dirt from turning into a muddy mess once the window cleaner is applied to the pane.
 If your window frame looks especially grimy, take it out and wash with warm, soapy water and a soft brush, then rinse and let it dry before putting it back in its place.

 Mistake #3: Stinting on Window Cleaners